dennissxz/data-science-handbook/_sources/34-clustering/11-k-means.md

-# K-means clustering
+# $k$-means clustering

-K-means clustering is a iterative algorithm for clustering.
+$k$-means clustering is an iterative algorithm for clustering.
+It initialize $k$ cluster centers, assign each example to its closest center, and re-compute the center, until there is no changes in assignment.

 ---
 **K-means clustering**